-- Colt Canada Corporation, a subsidiary of COLT, has a major business partnership with the Canadian Government, which generated in the years 2019 and 2020 more than 70 per cent. of the subsidiary's revenues.
-Notwithstanding that Colt Canada Corporation represents a minority of COLT's total revenues, it has been a stable and reliable source of profitability and therefore, termination of this relationship or any deterioration of could substantially affect financial performance of the subsidiary and COLT overall; - COLT requires export permit licences from the relevant U.S. regulatory bodies.
-As the majority of its revenues in 2019 were generated outside the U.S., the denial or revocation of export licenses may cause COLT to be unable to enter into new contracts, prevent it from performing under existing contracts or require it to cease selling its products to certain customers or into certain countries entirely; and - COLT builds and develops business relationships with global military and law enforcement agencies.
+- Colt Canada has major business partnership with the Canadian Government, which generated in the years 2019 and 2020 more than 70 % of its revenues.
+Notwithstanding that Colt Canada represents a minority of Colt's total revenues, it has been a stable and reliable source of profitability and therefore, termination of this relationship or any similar deterioration could substantially affect financial performance of Colt Canada and Colt overall; - Colt requires export permit licences from the relevant U.S. regulatory bodies.
+As the majority of its revenues are generated outside the U.S., the denial or revocation of export licenses may cause Colt to be unable to enter into new contracts, prevent it from performing under existing contracts or require it to cease selling its products to certain customers or into certain countries entirely; and - Colt builds and develops business relationships with global military and law enforcement agencies.
 In addition, significant portion of revenues has been historically generated by contracts with the U.S. government agencies and forces.
-Therefore, any deterioration of those relationships in future, could substantially affect COLT's financial performance.
+Therefore, any deterioration of those relationships in future, could substantially affect Colt's financial performance.

-These risks as well as other risks, currently unknown to the Group or during the due diligence undiscovered, may result in the acquisition of COLT not closing or the potential cost and revenue synergies as currently estimated by management not materialising.
+These risks as well as other risks relating to Colt's business and operations, currently unknown to the Group or during the due diligence undiscovered, may result in potential unexpected cost and negatively affect revenue synergies as currently estimated by the management.
 All of these risks may result in additional costs of the Group and have a material adverse effect on the Group's business, financial condition, results of operations and/or cash flows.